NCI-Agency/anet/docs/User_Workflows_and_Documentation.md

        should have in ANET.
 Super Users can assign positions the permissions of an advisor or Super User.
 Administrators have the added ability to assign positions administrative permissions.
     1. Assigned Position Relationships: You can list which advisees an advisor in this role is responsible for advising.
-If you’re creating a new Afghan principal, you can identify which position is responsible for advising them by searching in this bar and adding that role.
+If you’re creating a new principal, you can identify which position is responsible for advising them by searching in this bar and adding that role.
     1. Location: You can optionally add where this person is located by searching for that location in this field.
 1. Once you’ve filled in the information on this page, click the “Save position” button on the